SVGautham/capstone-template/README.md

 I plan to execute the following steps to complete my project:

-[TODO] Step 1: Problem Understanding & Requirement Definition Identify the core problem in resume–JD matching, define system requirements, and finalize the objectives and scope of the project.
+[DONE] Step 1: Problem Understanding & Requirement Definition Identify the core problem in resume–JD matching, define system requirements, and finalize the objectives and scope of the project.

-[TODO] Step 2: Study LangGraph Concepts (Modules 1–4) Review and understand LangGraph topics such as State, Memory, Multi-Agent Collaboration, Graph Execution, and LLM Reasoning to prepare for implementation.
+[DONE] Step 2: Study LangGraph Concepts (Modules 1–4) Review and understand LangGraph topics such as State, Memory, Multi-Agent Collaboration, Graph Execution, and LLM Reasoning to prepare for implementation.

-[TODO] Step 3: Design System Architecture
+[DONE] Step 3: Design System Architecture
 Create a high-level architecture diagram showing the flow of data through the StateGraph, evaluator agents, embedding generator, and aggregator node.

-[TODO] Step 4: Set Up Development Environment
+[DONE] Step 4: Set Up Development Environment
 Install Python, LangChain, LangGraph, embedding models, and required libraries.
 Configure the project folder and version control using GitHub.

-[TODO] Step 5: Construct the StateGraph
+[DONE] Step 5: Construct the StateGraph
 Define the state structure, create nodes, connect START → evaluator → loop → END, and configure routing logic.

-[TODO] Step 6: Implement Embedding-Based Similarity Scoring Convert resume and JD into embeddings, compute cosine similarity, and store results in the state object.
+[DONE] Step 6: Implement Embedding-Based Similarity Scoring Convert resume and JD into embeddings, compute cosine similarity, and store results in the state object.

-[TODO] Step 7: Build Multi-Persona Evaluator Agents Create HR, Technical, and Hiring Manager personas that evaluate the resume using LLMs based on specific role prompts.
+[DONE] Step 7: Build Multi-Persona Evaluator Agents Create HR, Technical, and Hiring Manager personas that evaluate the resume using LLMs based on specific role prompts.

-[TODO] Step 8: Implement Iterative Evaluation Loop Configure a looping mechanism where evaluation runs repeatedly until similarity or evaluation thresholds are met.
+[DONE] Step 8: Implement Iterative Evaluation Loop Configure a looping mechanism where evaluation runs repeatedly until similarity or evaluation thresholds are met.

-[TODO] Step 9: Create Aggregation Logic
+[DONE] Step 9: Create Aggregation Logic
 Combine persona evaluations into a final summary, generate a match score, and produce explanation-based output.

-[TODO] Step 10: Testing & Debugging
+[DONE] Step 10: Testing & Debugging
 Run multiple resume–JD pairs, validate results, fix logic issues, and ensure the system behaves consistently.

-[TODO] Step 11: Documentation & README Preparation Write explanations, architecture details, LangGraph concepts applied, and final results for academic evaluation.
+[DONE] Step 11: Documentation & README Preparation Write explanations, architecture details, LangGraph concepts applied, and final results for academic evaluation.

-[TODO] Step 12: Final Report, GitHub Submission & Presentation Complete the project report, upload the full code to GitHub, and prepare for viva/presentation.
+[DONE] Step 12: Final Report, GitHub Submission & Presentation Complete the project report, upload the full code to GitHub, and prepare for viva/presentation.

 ## Conclusion:

-I had planned to achieve {this this}.
-I think I have/have-not achieved the conclusion satisfactorily.
-The reason for your satisfaction/unsatisfaction.
+In this project, I set out to design and implement an intelligent Resume–Job Description Matching Agent using LangGraph, with the goal of applying modern AI engineering principles to a real-world problem.
+I successfully achieved the objectives I had planned—building a modular StateGraph, integrating embedding-based similarity scoring, developing multi-persona evaluator agents, and orchestrating the entire workflow through iterative, explainable reasoning.
+The system performs reliably across different resume–JD pairs and aligns well with industry practices in AI automation and agentic frameworks.
+Overall, I am satisfied with the outcome because the project not only meets the technical requirements of a final-year capstone but also enhances my readiness for roles in AI/ML and software engineering.
+It demonstrates a practical understanding of LangGraph concepts, solid engineering discipline, and the ability to deliver an end-to-end AI solution that addresses a meaningful, industry-relevant challenge.

 ----------